Vietnam: A Television History: Critical response

 The New York Times described the series as "determinedly even-handed" and "delicately balanced"; it concluded that the production was "a landmark in television journalism".
 It observed that "the documentary implies that the peace movement, unsupported by most Americans, had little effect on the conduct of the war.
 Indeed, by attacking Hubert H. Humphrey, it probably elected Richard M. Nixon.
 This seems to have been its most significant contribution to American history...
 In a curious way, the documentary also suggests that American hawks and doves were right and wrong in equal measure."
 The critic, however, took the filmmakers to task for some "weaknesses in the reportorial technique."
 The film also received very positive reviews from The Washington Post, Variety, Time, and Newsweek.
 The latter two hailed the series as fair, brilliant, and objective.

 The series aired in the UK to good reviews, but did not receive the high ratings achieved in the U.S.

+The series won six Emmy Awards, a Peabody Award, a George Polk Award, a DuPont-Columbia Award, and an Erik Barnouw Award.